-Land the size of the California, Texas, Arizona, Nevada and New Mexico combined was sold off globally in the last decade: enough to grow food for the nearly one billion people who go hungry today.
+Land the size of the California, Texas, Arizona, Nevada and New Mexico combined was sold off globally in the past decade.
+That's enough land to grow food for the nearly one billion people who go hungry today.

 Updated June 2013

-With your help, Oxfam has been campaigning since September 2012 on land grabs, as part of our GROW campaign for food justice.
-We wanted the World Bank to take some urgently needed action to help end land grabs in many developing countries, which help keep one in eight people on our planet hungry.
+With your help, Oxfam has been campaigning since September 2012 on land grabs as part of our GROW campaign for food justice.
+We wanted the World Bank to take some urgently needed action to help end land grabs in many developing countries, because the practice of land grabs contributes to keeping one in eight people on our planet hungry.

-In the last few weeks we’ve made some great progress.
+In the past few weeks we’ve made some great progress.
 This simply wouldn’t have happened without your support.
 Here’s what you’ve helped to change:

-- President Kim of the World Bank made a high profile public statement on land rights, highlighting the risks which come with big land deals.
-He said, “efforts must be made to build capacity and safeguards related to land rights”.
+- President Kim of the World Bank made a high-profile public statement on land rights, highlighting the risks that come with big land deals.
+He said, “Efforts must be made to build capacity and safeguards related to land rights.”

 - Your campaigning has generated a serious debate at the World Bank.
-There was a real buzz about land at their annual "Spring Meetings."
-Staff members have told us that the President’s statement is helping get things moving.
+There was a real buzz about land at its annual spring meeting.
+Staff members have told us that the president’s statement is helping to get things moving forward.
 And that we’ve been keeping the World Bank on its toes.

-- The Bank has committed itself to a new UN standard on how land is governed.
-It means they’ll work to ensure that the world’s most vulnerable people have their land rights respected.
+- The World Bank has committed itself to a new UN standard on how land is governed.
+It means it will work to ensure that the world’s most vulnerable people have their land rights respected.
 That’s great news.

-- There will be an independent review of the impact of World Bank programmes’ on people’s land rights
+- There will be an independent review of the impact of World Bank programs on people’s land rights

-- The Bank has agreed that land rights must be a crucial focus when they review the rules that govern their activities this year.
+- The World Bank has agreed that land rights must be a crucial focus when it reviews the rules that govern its activities this year.

 Of course, lots of these promises are just that—promises.
-The next step for Oxfam is to ensure the Bank delivers.
+The next step for Oxfam is to ensure the World Bank delivers.
 And it doesn’t stop with the World Bank: governments, companies and other institutions all have a part to play too.

 Be assured, we’re watching and ready to take action.
-If we think the Bank isn’t being true to its words, we’ll hold it to account, and we’ll ask you to help make a noise with us.
+If we think the World Bank isn’t being true to its words, we’ll hold accountable, and we’ll ask you to help make noise with us.

-Until then, congratulations on getting us several steps close to ending land grabs for good.
+Until then, congratulations on getting us several steps closer to ending land grabs for good.